allisoncortez/myevents-frontend/README.md

 ## AAMO
 AAMO is a art and music event listing app, designed to make event browsing more of an enjoyable experience.
+This front end app is made with React.js & Redux, and connects to a Rails API on the backend.

 ## Setup
 1. You will need open up the [backend](https://github.com/allisoncortez/myevents-backend).
 Run 'rails server' to get this API up and running.